Ojas1510/CSGO-Round-Win-Predictor/README.md

 There are three hidden layers with 400, 200, and 200 neurons, respectively.
 The activation function used in these layers is the Rectified Linear Unit (ReLU), which introduces non-linearity to the model.<br>
 The output layer consists of a single neuron with a sigmoid activation function, which is commonly used for binary classification problems.<br>
 Train the neural network and the evaluate the model<br>

+# Conclusion
+Most accurate model found after the anlysis was Random Forest classifier.
+Beacuse it uses decision trees <br>
+As only 21 features we selected that can affect a round win in CSGO, so a yes no format used by decision trees is highy accurate.